OctopusDeploy/blog/blog/2020-01/nginx-ingress-crds/index.md

 The `upstreams` property defines the services that traffic can be sent to.
 In this example we direct traffic to the `proxy` service.

-The `routes` match incoming requests and performs an action in response.
+The `routes` match incoming requests and perform an action in response.
 Typically the action is to direct traffic to an upstream server, which we have done with the `action.pass: proxy` configuration.

 This `VirtualServer` replicates the functionality we might otherwise have defined in an `Ingress` resource, and once deployed to the cluster we can open http://localhost/whatever/you/want to view the proxy web application.